hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/livesql-and-crud.md

 ## Adding Custom Ordering, Offset, Limit, and Reading with a Cursor

-The following example depicts the usage of a custom ordering, offset, limit, and processing VOs with a cursor:
+The following example depicts the usage of a custom ordering, offset, limit, and reading VOs with a cursor:

 ```java